Teaching

 Ecology & Plants II

-I've been teaching this 2nd year BLA field course each Fall semester since 2019.
-It takes place at the Arboretum at Penn State and the adjacent University Park campus.
-During our Plant Walks, we identify plants and study their botanical and landscape performance attributes and their plant community contexts.
+I taught this 2nd year BLA field course Fall semester from 2019-2023.
+It took place at the Arboretum at Penn State and the adjacent University Park campus.
+During our Plant Walks, we identified plants and studied their botanical and landscape performance attributes and their plant community contexts.

-Besides field note-taking, students prepare annotated botanical sketches on select plants.
-Student groups also explore plant community themes including mixed hedgerows, rain gardens, ephemeral woodland ground flora, community forest spp., tall-grass prairie plants, and wild edible plants.
-By the end of the semester, students will have studied about 150 woody and herbaceous plant species and their natural and landscape contexts.
+Besides field note-taking, students prepared annotated botanical sketches on select plants.
+Student groups also explored plant community themes including mixed hedgerows, rain gardens, ephemeral woodland ground flora, prairie grass and forb complexes, and wild edible plants.
+By the end of the semester, students will have studied about 150 woody and herbaceous plant species, their natural history, and their landscape contexts.

 Plant taxonomy quiz in the arboretum